Your infectious diseases and travel medicine specialist in Barcelona

 - Preparing them for their trip (jet lag, motion sickness, etc.);

-- Propose preventive measures adapted to the traveller's situation (vaccinations, mosquito nets, prophylaxis for malaria or other diseases, etc.);
+- Propose preventive measures adapted to the traveler's situation (vaccinations, mosquito nets, prophylaxis for malaria or other diseases, etc.);

-- Take care of the traveller on his return in the event of any pathological problems.
+- Take care of the traveler on his return in the event of any pathological problems.

 Some vaccinations (typhoid fever, hepatitis A or B, yellow fever, rabies or Japanese encephalitis, for example) are only given in specialized centers after consultation with a travel doctor.
 Some can only be given in Centers of the Public Sector (public hospitals).
 Do not hesitate to contact us for more information.

 Some of the major traveler's illnesses include :